 Perceived “first mover advantage” is one thing Moderna has going for it.
 Another is social proof, courtesy of the U.S. government.
 With a former exec leading the White House’s vaccine efforts, it seems Moderna has yet another edge.

 I know, it’s fun to speculate on biotech stocks.
 Especially when it ties into a newsworthy event.
-But, as Moderna stock trends lower, it may be too late to ride the coronavirus vaccine wave.
+But, even as Moderna stock upticks higher, it may best to cash out as soon as possible.

 What a difference a few weeks makes.
 On May 18, news of positive preliminary findings put Moderna shares into hyper-drive.
 But, vaccine experts went through the details.
 According to them, the recent news revealed little about the vaccine candidate’s effectiveness.

-But, don’t take this pullback as being an invitation to buy.
+But, don’t take today’s price level to mean its high time to buy.
 Considering so much has been priced into shares, investors still face big potential losses if things don’t pan out.

 So, with this catalyst a bit of a gamble, are there other factors at play with Moderna’s stock?
 Yes.
-As InvestorPlace’s Luke Lango discussed March 5, there’s huge potential for the company’s prospective vaccine for CMV, or congenital cytomegalovirus.
+As InvestorPlace’s Luke Lango discussed back in March, there’s huge potential for the company’s prospective vaccine for CMV, or congenital cytomegalovirus.